abrarmudhir/abrarmudhir.github.io/_pages/index.md

 ## Profile 🦜👋
 🤹🏿‍♂️ Life•Long•Learner | 🏄‍♂️ Data•Products | 🛠 Data•Engineering |🔬 Data•Science

-As a versatile engineer with experience in financial services, I offer strong critical thinking skills, technical leadership, and adept project management capabilities.
-With a thorough understanding of algorithms, data wrangling, data engineering, data products, and analytics, I leverage my technical expertise in software engineering and data to craft innovative business solutions for corporate clients.
+As a lifelong learner and versatile engineer in financial services, I mix humor with a serious passion for tech and the environment.
+I use my skills in algorithms, data wrangling, and project management to create impactful solutions.
+Let's save the planet, one clever idea at a time!

 ## Resume
 👇